 A Renowned Vascular Clinic for Diabetic PAD Stenting

-Diabetic PAD Stenting is a best procedure for Diabetic Foot Vascular Surgery followed by our Vascular Interventions.
+Diabetic PAD Stenting is the best procedure for Diabetic Foot Vascular Surgery followed by our Vascular Interventions.

 The clogged arteries cause faded blood flow to the legs, which may lead to pain while walking and eventually gangrene and amputation.

 Because atherosclerosis is a systemic disease (that is, affects the body as a whole), individuals with PAD are liable to have blocked arteries in other areas of the body.
 Thus, those with PAD are at increased possibility for heart disease, aortic aneurysms, and stroke.
-PAD is also a sign for diabetes, hypertension and other conditions.
+PAD is also a sign of diabetes, hypertension, and other conditions.